-There is a limit to the number of transactions you can conduct on a daily basis – a max of 10 transactions per day.
-This limit is a bit off given that most users do not mind a daily spending cap but would prefer to be able to conduct as many transactions as they want within that cap.
+There is a limit to the number of transactions you can conduct daily – a max of 10 transactions per day.
+This limit is a bit off, given that most users do not mind a daily spending cap but would prefer to be able to conduct as many transactions as they want within that cap.

 Lastly, their general customer support is available Monday to Friday between 8am-8pm EST. They are not available to answer questions 24/7 unless you are reporting a lost card.
 Their main customer service contact number is 1-888-281-7793.

 The application process for the card starts online.
 It takes about 3-5 minutes, and you will need to be:

 - A permanent Canadian resident

 - At least the age of the majority in your province of residence